 AC Hotel's ACGT features two elements unique to the hotel: the tonic mixer and the tulip-shaped glasses in which it's served.

 Photo by Brian Craig for Experience Grand Rapids

 The lounge at Grand Rapids’ AC Hotel, a Marriott International brand, claims to be redefining the gin & tonic with its “ACGT,” made with Bombay Sapphire East Gin.

-AC Hotel uses a tonic that comes in syrup form and is made exclusively for the hotel.
+AC Hotel uses a small batch tonic that comes in syrup form and is made exclusively for the hotel.
 When paired with the Bombay Sapphire East, the gin and syrup combine to create a delicious, herbal, peppery and refreshing gin and tonic.

 For Long Road, its motto, Take No Shortcuts, means focusing on both the ingredients and the craft of distilling.

 At Long Road Distillers, all of the spirits and mixers are made in-house and from scratch.
 They also make a point to source ingredients from local farmers or purveyors whenever possible.